phanhongan/ml-systems-evaluation/docs/developer/extending.md

 ## Overview

-The framework is designed to be highly extensible, allowing you to create custom components that integrate seamlessly with the existing system.
+The framework is designed to be extensible, allowing you to create custom components that integrate with the existing system.
 All custom components follow a consistent interface pattern.

 ## How to Create Custom Components